-CJRC researcher and senior lecturer, Dr Erin O’Brien, from the School of Justice, Faculty of Law, has recently spoken to the media about the Australian Government’s plan to scrap the 457 visas.
+CJRC researcher and senior lecturer Dr Erin O’Brien from the School of Justice, Faculty of Law, has recently authored a book chapter published in the edited volume “Feminism, Prostitution and the State”.
 Read more

 This year the Crime and Justice Research Centre will co-host the Crime and Justice in Asia and the Global South International Conference with the Asian Criminological Society.
 The conference will be held in Cairns from 10-13 July 2017 and will feature international speakers:

 - Professor Rosemary Barberet, John Jay College of Criminal Justice (USA)

 - Professor Jianhong Liu, University of Macau

 - Professor Raewyn Connell, University of Sydney

 - Professor Guoling Zhao Peking University, China